Background

 Current activities

-Leila's research revolves around social impact supply chain management and seeks to advance the science of supply networks to drive sustainability and social impact.
+Leila's research advanced the scholarship and understanding of business relationships and networks and their role in driving sustainability and social impact.
+Her work has been published in a number of world-leading and internationally excellent journals.
 Leila is highly engaged in the school's PhD and DBA programmes.
 She is presently supervising several PhD and DBA work and sits on a number of doctoral review panels.

-Leila is a fellow of Higher Education Academy and holds a Postgraduate Certificate in Academic Practice from Cranfield University.
+Leila is a Senior Fellow of Higher Education Academy and holds a Postgraduate Certificate in Academic Practice from Cranfield University.
 She delivers lectures and leads modules on a number of School of Management and University postgraduate and executive development programmes.

 Leila is also a member of Academy of Management, British Academy of Management, European Operations Management Association and Strategic Management Society.